Olympic sports: Changes in Olympic sports

-Curling was promoted to an official Olympic sport at the 1998 Winter Olympics in Nagano.
+Curling became an official Olympic sport at the 1998 Winter Olympics in Nagano after a 74-year absence.

 The list of Olympic sports has changed considerably during the course of Olympic history, and has gradually increased over time.

 The Olympic Charter decrees that Olympic sports for each edition of the Olympic Games should be decided at an IOC Session no later than seven years prior to the Games.

 The only summer sports that have never been absent from the Olympic program are athletics, aquatics (swimming), cycling, fencing, and gymnastics (artistic gymnastics).
-The only winter sports that were included in all Winter Olympic Games are skiing (nordic skiing), skating (figure skating and speed skating), and ice hockey.
+The only winter sports that were included in all Winter Olympic Games are skiing (Nordic skiing), skating (figure skating and speed skating), and ice hockey.
 Figure skating and ice hockey were also included in the Summer Olympics (in 1908 and 1920) before the Winter Olympics were introduced in 1924.

 Early Olympic Games prior to World War II included eight sports that have since been discontinued from the Olympics: basque pelota, croquet, jeu de paume, polo, rackets, roque, tug of war and water motorsports.
 Organizers were able to decide which sports or disciplines were included on the program from 1896 to 1920, with the IOC taking control of the program in 1924.
 As a result, a number of sports were on the Olympic program for relatively brief periods: of the eight discontinued early Olympic sports, the only one on the program after 1920 was polo (in 1924 and 1936).
 These sports were removed because of lack of interest or the absence of an appropriate governing body.

-Eight Olympic sports that were removed by the IOC before World War II have managed to return to the Olympic program: archery in 1972, handball in 1972 (as indoor handball instead of field handball), tennis in 1988, curling in 1998, golf in 2016, rugby in 2016 (as rugby sevens instead of rugby union), cricket in 2028 and lacrosse in 2028 (as lacrosse sixes instead of field lacrosse).
+Every other Olympic sport has made at least one appearance since 2020.
+Several sports that were removed by the IOC have managed to return to the Olympic program after long absences, including archery in 1972, tennis in 1988, curling in 1998, golf and rugby in 2016, and cricket and lacrosse in 2028.